Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Psychological Health of Travellers

-- Chair: Michael Jones, United Kingdom
+- Michael Jones, United Kingdom, Immediate Past Chair

-- Lineke Westerveld-Sassen, South Africa
+- Lineke Westerveld-Sassen, Kenya

 Although discussions around this topic have been present since the founding of ISTM, it was the CISTM in Budapest that provided the impetus to create this Interest Group.
 After the final session on mental health, many people expressed their enthusiasm in continuing to explore the issues and to network with colleagues on this topic.